How to Modify No-Update Records in Odoo

 What is "No-Update" Functionality?

 The structure of the Odoo framework allows the creation of records or datasets through Odoo’s generic XML code.
-The records are supposed to be dummy data to be used for learning processes or default data to control Odoo’s base process like security groups, access rights, record rules, etc. All these data sets are set or coded under no-update functionality.
+The records are supposed to be dummy data to be used for learning processes or default data to control Odoo’s base process, like security groups, access rights, record rules, etc. These records are often placed inside a special XML tag with a noupdate="1" attribute:

 <data noupdate="1">